-You can trade commodity futures electronically almost 24 hours a day.
-Each commodity group, such as agriculture or energy, has its own opening and closing times.
+You can trade most futures electronically almost 24 hours a day.
+You can trade most equity futures both through your broker at the usual New York Stock Exchange trading times and through the Chicago Board of Trade's extended Global Trading hours.
+Each futures group, such as agriculture or energy, has its own opening and closing times.
 Along with electronic trading, agricultural and energy futures still offer live pit trading Monday through Friday for investors who want to spot-trade those markets.
-Know your commodity’s trading hours so you can enter your trade before the market closes.

-"Softs" futures contracts cover wide variety of renewable commodities.
+So-called softs futures contracts cover a wide variety of renewable commodities.
 Coffee, sugar, cocoa, cotton and frozen orange juice concentrate are traded on the Intercontinental Exchange.
 Lumber, milk and butter are traded on the Chicago Mercantile Exchange Group.
 Electronic trading opens Sunday at 6 p.m.
-Eastern time and closes Friday at 5:15 p.m.
+Eastern Time and closes Friday at 5:15 p.m.
 There is a daily break from 5:15 p.m. to 6 p.m.

 - Jupiterimages/Photos.com/Getty Images